Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ![Secure DevOps phases](devops.png "Secure DevOps phases")

-Below you find information on what kind of tools, patterns, and processes we follow to make sure we think about application and infrastructure for all phases.
+Below you find information on what kind of tools, patterns, and processes we follow to make sure we think about application and infrastructure security for all phases.

 ## Planning phase